sxzhang1201/DCDEs/README.md

 - stem tokens (if necessary)

 #### Analyze
-Run ...., and you will get term frequency metrix and histogram.
+Run ...., and you will get term frequency histogram.